francocurotto/YDDM-re-old/NOTES.md

 I thought it a lot and I think it is a good idea to implement actual summon (monsters and items) before the dungeon board.
-I decided to do some renaming because summon make more sense as the acutal piece that is in the game rather that the information that is in the ddm dice.
+I decided to do some renaming because summon make more sense as the actual piece that is in the game rather that the information that is in the ddm dice.
 For that information, I decided to rename the class Card, as the card with all the information that will be summoned.
 Since this is a little bit scary, I created a new branch.

+# 2021-01-14
+Al lot of progress.
+I implemented the cards and merge it to master, now I'm making the player_test script.
+When finish a simple game of who can summon more will be tested.
+I'm almost done.
+After that I plan to do 2 things: implement monsters that can fight each other, using the corresponding crests of attack and defense, and so a more sophisticated game state logic to track the state of the game, that will be the skeleton of the actual game.
+Also a command class that parse generic user text commands.
+With that we'll actually have a funny little game.